This paper is on Blackboard. If you can't access this paper in Blackboard, please contact the teaching team ASAP.

 - The topics include distributed databases, data mining, time-series databases, key-value stores, graph databases, and embedded databases.

-Lecture slides will be made available via the schedule page as the semester progresses.
+Lecture slides will be made available in Blackboard as the semester progresses.

 Use of the user account you have been given by the department implies acceptance of, and agreement to abide by, departmental regulations, as well as official Otago University computer user policies.
 You may read more by accessing the information (and following the links) on our information pages on our departmental web site